thekashifmalik/litemq/README.md

 ## Why
 Redis [went rogue](https://www.reddit.com/r/redis/comments/1bjs7bo/redis_is_switching_away_from_opensource_licensing/)
-so I needed somethign to replace it.
-Memcached works great as a cache and key/value store but it does not replace other data-structures that Redis provided.
-This software replaces usage of Redis lists as message queues, something that's often used for background task processing.
+so I needed to replace it.
+[Memcached](https://memcached.org/) works great as a cache and key/value store but it does not provide an equivalent to Redis lists, which are often used as message queues for background task processing.